 Someone in the community would do something to betray my trust and boom I was down the same old rabbit hole.
 It’s not easy to look at ourselves and take responsibility for our lives or even the pain that has been so called caused by others.
 I’m not saying the people who harmed me didn’t, no, but I am saying my reaction and my reasoning at the time of the pain was a deeper response to my own trauma.

-Had I realized that at the time I would have been able to see why I responded so strongly and I believe I would have been able to act more appropriately or more like an adult and less like a hurt child.
+Had I realized that at the time, I would have been able to see why I responded so strongly and I believe I would have been able to act more appropriately or more like an adult and less like a hurt child.
 Maybe I would have been able to have a conversation with the people who hurt me and ask for what I needed and mend the hurt.
 But because I didn’t have that skill at the time I usually just walked away from the persons who harmed me without any explanation.
-Although sometimes that is the only option if you have tried to talk to the person and they are not willing to talk it out.
+Although sometimes if you have tried to talk to the person and they are not willing to talk it out, that is the only option

-The pain has been excruciating learning to let go of that belief.
+The pain has been excruciating as I’ve learned to let go of that belief.
 But it is my work to do.
-I don’t want to continue these patterns, they hurt not only me but continue the cycle of pain in the world too.
+I don’t want to continue these patterns; they hurt not only me but continue the cycle of pain in the world too.
 At least this is what I believe.

-Unintentional and intentional hurt happens in relationships that just part of life.
+Unintentional and intentional hurt happens in relationships; that’s just part of life.
 What’s different for me now is I realize I don’t have to stay in painful relationships.
 What I’m still learning is how to navigate the pain once I am feeling hurt in a relationship.

 For now, I at least can feel confident I am working with the root cause of this issue.
 Finally building peace from the wreckage of painful past relationships.